CONFIDENTIAL — DEMO-WS01 — MITRE ATT&CK Endpoint Assessment — DEM-MITRE-2026-002

 Immediate Actions

-Set strong password on Tom account (1 minute)
+Set password on primary user account (1 minute)

 1-2 wk